9 Data Wrangling

 If you want to sort character data/categories in a specific order, turn the column into a factor and set the levels in the desired order.

 The function mutate() allows you to add new columns or change existing ones by overwriting them by using the syntax new_column = operation.
 You can add more than one column in the same mutate function by separating the columns with a comma.
 Once you make a new column, you can use it in further column definitions.
-For example, the creation of profit below uses the column expenses, which is created above it.
+For example, the following code creates a new column called urban, which is true if the string “Urban average” is detected in the foot_note column, and fixes the data type of value by replacing it with the numeric version.

 mutate(